 - When were the last housing inspections completed?

-If you are visiting an old dorm, do an even closer examination.
+If you are visiting an old dorm on a college campus tour, do an even closer examination.
 Look at its windows, roof and plumbing.
 Do they look new or relatively new?
 Ask if windows, heating and air conditioning equipment has been updated.

 Mold Problems in College Dorms May Be Here to Stay